 Evidence of an Ancient Civilization in the Grand Canyon?

 G.E.
 Kincaid, born in 1863 in the then-wilds of Idaho, was a hunter, explorer, and erstwhile archaeologist.
-For thirty years he had explored the west for the then-young Smithsonian Institute under Prof. S.A.
+For thirty years he had explored the West for the then-young Smithsonian Institute under Prof. S.A.
 Jordan, ostensibly employed by the institute.
 In 1909 he embarked on a journey down the Colorado River in 1909 in a wooden skiff — a less than ideal boat for navigating the river.

-Starting from the Green River in Wyoming, Kincaid travelled down the Colorado “looking for mineral” like others exploring for gold in the main canyon and secondary tributaries such as the Little Colorado Canyon.
-He described, when reaching Marble Canyon near the confluence of the Colorado and Little Colorado Rivers in 1908, an area where there were “stains in the sedimentary formation” roughly 2,000 feet above the riverbed.
+Starting from the Green River in Wyoming, Kincaid traveled down the Colorado “looking for mineral” like others exploring for gold in the main canyon and secondary tributaries such as the Little Colorado Canyon.
+He described when reaching Marble Canyon near the confluence of the Colorado and Little Colorado Rivers in 1908, an area where there were “stains in the sedimentary formation” roughly 2,000 feet above the riverbed.
 Geographers estimate that Kincaid was at about mile 56 of the river.

 Somehow Kincaid scaled the 2000 ft. with “great difficulty,” hauling his camera and glass plates with him.
 According to the April 9, 1909 Arizona Gazette, Kincaid discovered a cave entrance — upon entering, he discovered what was called “The most important archaeological find in North America.”
 Called an “underground citadel,” the cave was reportedly vast, with hundreds of chambers filled with mummies and artifacts that appeared to be Egyptian.